Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 **Explanation:** The STREAM function is used to refer to a streaming live table.
 This means that the 'customers' table is a streaming live table, specifically designed for processing streaming data.
 The STREAM function enables the query to process data as it arrives, making it suitable for use in a streaming live table context.

-The STREAM() function is used in Delta Live Tables (DLT) to read from a streaming source.
+The STREAM() function is used in lakeflow declarative pipelines to read from a streaming source.
 In this case, LIVE.customers is a streaming live table, meaning it ingests data continuously.
 To process this data correctly in a streaming context, you must wrap it in STREAM() to indicate that the query should be treated as a Structured Streaming operation.

 LIVE.customers is a streaming source, meaning it's defined as a STREAMING LIVE TABLE elsewhere in the pipeline.
 It ingests data continuously.

 loyal_customers is also defined as a STREAMING LIVE TABLE, which means it will continuously process incoming data from LIVE.customers.

-The STREAM() function is required to read from a streaming source in Delta Live Tables SQL syntax.
+The STREAM() function is required to read from a streaming source in lakeflow declarative pipelines SQL syntax.

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**